Trust for Mutual Understanding

 There comes a time in the life of any organization where major milestones cause a natural inclination toward self-assessment.
 2020 marked the 35th anniversary of the creation of the Trust for Mutual Understanding.
 With the weight of our own history, as well as the possibilities presented by entering a new decade, in the forefront of our minds, our Trustees, Advisors, and staff members began thinking about how to intensify existing efforts to advocate on behalf of our grantees and our geographic region of focus to the wider philanthropic community.

 This increased interest in advocacy brought about larger questions surrounding how we more clearly articulate our values and priorities both visually and through language, which, ultimately, led us to the decision to rebrand.
 Through this process, our goal was to articulate our values, engage our constituencies, and tell the story of who we are as a foundation.
 In examining current political and social trends, we decided it was important to move away from using the TMU acronym as our primary descriptor and, instead, lean heavily on the simplicity and beauty of our name: Trust for Mutual Understanding.
+These three words serve as the foundational element and anchor of our organization, and all three have deep meaning.
+In considering how best to embark on the rebrand process, we knew right away this would not be an exercise in raising our public profile.

 Consensus was reached that a crucial outcome would be finding internal agreement regarding common language used to describe the work of the foundation as well as our geographic region of focus, which encompasses 30 countries worldwide.
 Instead of hiring an outside consulting firm, we decided to engage in a process that was reflective of our mission: bringing people together across borders to work on solutions to common issues.